-More recently he has lectured at 9 Bedford Row on changes in the law regarding sexual offences.
+He has lectured on changes in the law regarding sexual offences.
 He has appeared regularly on TV and radio and written has extensively in publications from Counsel to the New York Times.

 John has been published in Counsel, the New York Times and the International Herald Tribune on international crime issues.